Paul Rubin

-Paul Harold Rubin (born August 9, 1942) is an American economist and the Samuel Candler Dobbs Professor of Economics Emeritus at Emory University.
-He was President of the Southern Economic Association in 2012-2013.
-He is also a research fellow at The Independent Institute.
+Paul Harold Rubin (August 9, 1942 – August 31, 2024) was an American economist and the Samuel Candler Dobbs Professor of Economics Emeritus at Emory University.
+He was President of the Southern Economic Association in 2012–2013.
+He was also a research fellow at The Independent Institute.

 Education

 Rubin received his B.A. with honors from the University of Cincinnati in 1963 and his Ph.D. in economics from Purdue University in 1970, with a thesis entitled "A theoretical model of the diversification decision of the firm".

 Career

 Rubin served on the faculty of the University of Georgia from 1968 to 1982.
-For one year (1982-83) he was a professor at Baruch College and the Graduate Center, CUNY.
-He held senior positions on the President's Council of Economic Advisors in 1981-82 and at the Federal Trade Commission, 1983-85.
+For one year (1982–83) he was a professor at Baruch College and the Graduate Center, CUNY.
+He held senior positions on the President's Council of Economic Advisors in 1981–82 and at the Federal Trade Commission, 1983–85.
 From 1985 to 1989, he was an adjunct professor at George Washington University Law School.
 From 1985 to 1987, he was the chief economist at the Consumer Product Safety Commission.
-From 1987-1991 he was Vice-President of Glassman-Oliver Economic Consultants in Washington, D.C.
+From 1987 to 1991 he was vice-president of Glassman-Oliver Economic Consultants in Washington, D.C.
 He first joined the faculty of Emory in 1991, and became the Samuel Candler Dobbs Professor of economics there in 2003.
-From 1999-2009 he served as a Professor of Economics and Law at Emory, and as the Acting Chair of the Economics department there for one year (1993–94).
+From 1999 to 2009 he served as a professor of Economics and Law at Emory, and as the Acting Chair of the Economics department there for one year (1993–94).